 I recommend Trash Talk: Words Matter so kids can build respectful and happy relationships.
 I also think this book is perfect for the language arts classroom.
 The text IS the students’ speech, and this book coaches all learners in purpose, audience, tone, and interpretation.
 What better text is there than how kids speak every day?

 HELP!
-My Past Is Trying To Kill Me
+My Blunders Are Trying to Kill Me

 Ghosts are real.